AzadehJafariML/AzadehJafariML/README.md

 ## What I bring

-- **Deep learning I implement, not just import**: I have already designed custom 3D-CNN architectures, trained end-to-end and ResNet-50 transfer learning, validated with leave-one-subject-out cross-validation and permutation testing.
-- **Full-stack experimental engineering**: from Python/MATLAB control code and acquisition hardware (RF coils, control boards) through the analysis pipeline to the statistics.
+I combine medical-data engineering, applied machine learning, and deep learning to build systems that solve real research problems — with a bias toward honest engineering and reproducible results.

+-**Hands-on deep learning:** I have designed *custom 3D-CNN architectures* and applied *ResNet-50 transfer learning* for neural decoding of awake-primate fMRI, and *fine-tuned a pre-trained DeepLabCut model* for markerless tracking, defining and comparing facial landmark configurations and selecting the most robust for downstream analysis.
+I validate carefully, using leave-one-subject-out cross-validation and permutation testing.
+-**Agentic AI for real problems:** I designed and built *MarmoMind*, a human-in-the-loop AI agent for processing awake-marmoset fMRI: deterministic orchestration paired with a language-model judgment step, built on Anthropic's Agent SDK and run end-to-end on real data.
+It reflects how I worked during my Ph.D., real problem first, a human kept in the loop, and claims grounded only in what the system actually does.
+-**Full-stack experimental engineering:** I work across the whole pipeline from Python/MATLAB acquisition code and MR hardware (an 8-channel RF receive coil, a PEEK head-post, computer vision board for cpaturing image and processing that) through preprocessing and analysis to the statistics.
+I also have over two years of medical-device R&D experience in signal processing and hardware calibration.
-- **Reproducibility-first practice**: versioned code and data, peer-reviewed processing protocols and pipelines, and benchmark validation against expert-annotated ground truth.
+-**Reproducibility-first practice:** Versioned code, peer-reviewed acquisition and processing protocols, and validation against expert-annotated ground truth using quantitative metrics (Dice, Hausdorff distance).
+-**Published researcher:** Several First-author work on whole-brain functional networks in awake marmoset (Cell Reports, Journal of Neuroscience, Imaging Neuroscience), spanning vocalization processing, neural decoding, and oromotor control.

 ## Technical skills